Rawan1001/MyProject-/MVP.md

 ![Picture1](https://user-images.githubusercontent.com/90554959/136674522-4ebf0450-4e71-4043-8db7-ae4c755db682.png)

-- In the graph above we can clearly see the top 10 stations.
+- In the graph above we can clearly see the top 10 stations for the MTA data.

 ![Picture2](https://user-images.githubusercontent.com/90554959/136674536-90503450-fb38-4e35-bde2-c1b695ba8572.png)